krishnanlab/microbiome-metadata-annotation/scripts/README.md

 ### Average similarity
 Given a matrix *__A__*, where each row is a word in a term and each column is a word in a description and each element is the cosine similarity between each term word and description word, respectively.
-We compute the average similarity between each term and description as:
+We compute the average similarity between each term and description as the sum of the maximum similarities across each column and each row:

 $$AvgSim = \frac{\sum max(A_i) + \sum max(A_j)}{m+n}$$